democracyworks/dw-practical-upcoming-elections/README.md

 Clojure) by default, but you can request JSON by setting your request's Accept header to `application/json` if you prefer.

-The API is not configured for CORS, so you won't be able to make requests from the user's browser.
+The API is not configured for [CORS][cors], so you won't be able to make requests from the user's browser.
 You'll have to have a server process to make those requests.
 The provided templates have you covered.

 ## Current elections